reza-talebii/crpyocurrency-app/README.md

 ## What did I use in this project?

-react 18
+-react 18

-redux toolkit
+-redux toolkit (redux query)

+-ant design

-chart js
+-chart js

-rapid api
+-rapid api